iggual/AetherWorld/docs/Interdisciplinary_Rebel.md

-## In the Beginning Was the Resonance: A Manifesto for Post-Academic Physics (and Time-Machine Memos).
+# In the Beginning Was the Resonance
+## A Manifesto for Post-Academic Physics (and Time-Machine Memos)

 ---